Sourdough Troubleshooting FAQ

 To a certain extent, making very sour sourdough bread is a bit of an art form and requires some practice but there are a few things you can do to help the process along.
-First, either keep your sourdough starter on the counter, instead of the fridge, or allow for more feeding cycles between removing the starter from the fridge and baking with it.
-Second, allow for a long proofing period - 12 to 24 hours will generally allow the dough to ferment further and yield a more sour sourdough.
+First, either keep your sourdough starter on the counter, instead of the refrigerator, or allow for more feeding cycles between removing the starter from the fridge and baking with it.
+Second, allow for a long proofing period.
+A rise of 12 to 24 hours will generally allow the dough to ferment further and yield a more sour sourdough.

 How can I make my sourdough starter less sour?

 Sourdough doesn't have to be sour!
 A few tips for keeping your sourdough baked goods from tasting sour: